Today Tonight: Chain stunt

 On 20 February 2007, the east coast edition of Today Tonight led with a story about Shirley Frey, an 84-year-old resident of a nursing home in Willoughby who was fighting attempts to evict her.
 The story featured footage of her chained in her room.
 The reporter, Nicolas Boot, said she was "refusing to budge, chaining herself to her room".
 In response to the airing of that story, officials with the Department of Health and Ageing visited the nursing home.
 According to a spokesman for Minister for Ageing Santo Santoro, the resident told them the chains had been brought by the Today Tonight crew, and the process of chaining her up had been instigated by the program.

 In response to this incident, presenter Anna Coren was forced to read an apology to viewers on the next night's broadcast, and announced Seven had launched an internal investigation.
 Earlier that day, Boot was suspended.
 On 23 February, Seven released a statement indicating Boot had left his employment with the network.
 However, no announcement was made as to any actions taken against off-camera staff over this incident, which Meakin described as "one of the more embarrassing" incidents he had had to deal with.

 "Vietnamese Sting" controversy

-On 8 May 2007, Today Tonight reported about an alleged Vietnamese-Australian welfare cheat named Dat Van Vu; though using the generalized title "Vietnamese Sting".
+On 8 May 2007, Today Tonight reported about an alleged Vietnamese-Australian welfare cheat named Dat Van Vu; though using the generalised title "Vietnamese Sting".
 This resulted in anger among the Australian Vietnamese community because of the association of ethnicity to criminality, and with the program's usage of the flag of Vietnam rather than the flag of South Vietnam which many Vietnamese Australians identify with.